Students are responsible for knowing all requirements of their program when they matriculate.

 Additional Info for Plan A Students

 M.S. thesis defenses typically last between two and three hours.
 Because questioning is open-ended, you should be sure to schedule enough time to allow the committee to complete its questioning.
 To be on the safe side, you should reserve the exam room for a three-hour period and make sure that committee members are available for the entire period.

 Specific formatting guidelines for your thesis are available on the Graduate School’s website.
 You must present an electronic copy to the WRS Program Coordinator.
 Check with your advisor for their copy requirements

 Additional Info for Plan B Students

 Plan B exams tend to be shorter and less complicated than a thesis defense.
-Because Plan B programs are more course-intensive, the examining committee may spend relatively less time addressing the Plan B project and more time on questions related to course work.
+Because Plan B programs are more course-intensive, the examining committee may spend relatively less time addressing the project and more time on questions related to what was learned from required courses.
 Such questions still tend to evolve from the topic of the project and presentation, but you should be ready for general questions in the areas of the WRS core, your area of emphasis within WRS, and your related field or minor program.